0x644BE25/Syrah/readme.md

 -   [Subread](https://subread.sourceforge.net/) (v2.0.2)

+**PATHS:** Syrah needs to know where to find the software you've installed.
+The auto-installer will do this for you, but for manual installation you'll need to provide it yourself.
+Create a file named `paths.txt` and add the path to each piece of software on its own line.
+Here's an example files.txt that is likely close to what you need:

+> /Users/myUsername/syrah_install_folder/samtools-1.20/bin \
+> /Users/myUsername/Library/Python/3.9/lib/python/site-packages \
+> /Users/myUsername/syrah_install_folder/STAR-2.7.10b/bin \
+> /Users/myUsername/syrah_install_folder/subread-2.0.2-macOS-x86_64/bin

 Once the pre-requisites are installed, you're basically done.
 Just [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) the Syrah git repository to your desired location.
 Don't have `git` installed?
 No problem.
 Just copy the `.R` and `.sh` files manually to your desired location.
 Install complete!

 ### 2. Input files